frances-ai/frances-frontend/README.md

 `npm start`

+Your local frances frontend can be accessed here: http://127.0.0.1:3000

 ## Cloud Deployment

 Build the docker image: Run the following command in `frances-frontend` directory to build the image: